The story of Vancouver’s Missing Women is a big one. It spans several decades, multiple police jurisdictions and involves over sixty women.

 The Trial of Robert Pickton

 The trial of Robert Pickton began on January 8, 2007, in New Westminster’s Supreme Court.
 Charged with killing 27 women, Pickton pleaded not guilty.
-The judge agreed to motions put forth by Pickton’s defence team to have the charges severed.
+The judge agreed to motions put forth by Pickton’s defense team to have the charges severed.
 Pickton was then tried for the murders of only six women.
-After a year-long trial, in what became known as Canada’s largest and most expensive criminal trial, on December 11, 2007, Robert Pickton was handed a life sentence with no eligibility for parole for 25 years.
+As I knew five of the six women Pickton would stand trial for murdering, I was subpoenaed by the Crown and gave testimony on May 11, 2007.